Georgia State University, Department of Communication

 - Professor Greg Lisby, Ph.D., University of Tennessee

-- Associate Professor Marian Meyers, Ph.D., University of Iowa
+- Professor Marian Meyers, Ph.D., University of Iowa

 - Assistant Professor Shawn Powers, Ph.D., University of Southern California

-- Assistant Professor Alessandra Raengo, Ph.D., New York University
+- Associate Professor Alessandra Raengo, Ph.D., New York University

 - Associate Professor Angelo Restivo, Ph.D., University of Southern California

-- Assistant Professor Daniel Robin, M.F.A., San Francisco State University
+- Associate Professor Daniel Robin, M.F.A., San Francisco State University

 - Professor Mary Ann Romski, Ph.D., University of Kansas